 - Investment management is an ongoing process.
 Each year, review the percentages you allocate to each asset class.
 Also consider rebalancing as your investment mix is likely to shift as market values fluctuate.
 Rebalancing is the process of recalibrating your portfolio back to your initial desired asset class mix.
 Over the long term, as your goals become closer or your life stage changes, you may want to consider whether to take some risk off of the table by shifting the weightings of your main asset classes (e.g. stocks and bonds).

-Darrow Wealth Management is a fee-only investment management and financial advisory firm in Boston, MA and Concord, MA.
+Darrow Wealth Management is a fee-only investment management firm.
 Our Private Wealth Management Program uses a proactive 360-degree approach, and as full-time fiduciaries, you can feel confident that you have a trusted partner dedicated to growing and protecting the lifestyle you’re working so hard to build.
 If you are looking for help managing your investments in the context of your overall financial situation, please contact us to schedule a consultation.